ben-pr-p/assemble-online/ROADMAP.md

 # Questions

+* Arrow key movement
-Should deleting widgets delete them for everybody?
+* Should deleting widgets delete them for everybody?
-Who should be able to delete checkpoints?
+* Who should be able to delete checkpoints?

 # Polishing
 * Style menu